 The history and heritage of the regiment have been brought to life through the four aims of the project and can now been enjoyed by all.

 Reminiscences of veterans of the regiment have been recorded for posterity.
 Extracts from these reminiscences, grouped by theme and with transcripts attached, have been mounted on the website of the Queen's Royal Surrey Regimental Museum and Association, allowing you to listen to former soldiers recount their experience of life in the regiment and of some of the defining moments of the Second World War such as Dunkirk, the fall of Singapore and the North African, Italian and Burma campaigns.
 You can also hear about vital but less well-known post-war operations in Palestine, Malaya, Korea and Northern Ireland.
+Listen to the recordings at Buried battles and Veterans' Voices.

 The historic records and photographs of the three regiments, held by Surrey History Centre, have been fully catalogued allowing researchers across the world a comprehensive picture of the scope of the collection.
 These catalogues can be searched using our online catalogue.